Home Chemistry Substance Starch

 Depending on the nutritional characteristics of starchy foods, starch can be divided into three groups:

-- Resistant starch (RS): A healthy body cannot easily digest such type of starch molecule found in foods.
+3. Resistant starch (RS): A healthy body cannot easily digest this type of starch molecule found in foods.
 Similar to dietary fiber, resistant starch can pass through our digestive system untouched and support healthy intestinal microflora.

 Amylose

-It has three different forms, including one amorphous and two helical conformations.
-Amylose can bind with itself to form a double helix or it can bind with another hydrophobic guest molecule such as iodine, a fatty acid, or an aromatic organic molecule.
+Amylose has three different forms, including one amorphous and two helical conformations.
+Amylose can bind with itself to form a double helix.
+It also binds with another hydrophobic guest molecule such as iodine, a fatty acid, or an aromatic organic molecule.

 Amylopectin

 Amylopectin is a water-insoluble component of starch that is found only in plants.
-It is a highly branched biopolymer of D−glucose units linking together by (1→4) and (1→6) linkages.
+It is a highly branched biopolymer of D−glucose units linked together by (1→4) and (1→6) linkages.

 Amylopectin makes up to thirty percent of the storage starch found in plants but the percentage of amylopectin varies by species and variety.
 A high percentage of amylopectin is found in cereals such as rice, wheat, and maize, and the root vegetables potatoes and cassava.